hansfindel/ember_blog/README.md

 - Searcher & autocomplete

 ## Done by others
-- Real Time (with pusher or something else) -> check [https://github.com/kristianmandrup/ember-pusher](https://github.com/kristianmandrup/ember-pusher)
+- Real Time (with pusher or something else) -> check [https://github.com/kristianmandrup/ember-pusher](https://github.com/kristianmandrup/ember-pusher) or a tutorial at [http://livsey.org/blog/2013/02/10/integrating-pusher-with-ember/](http://livsey.org/blog/2013/02/10/integrating-pusher-with-ember/)

 ## Contributing
 EmberBlog - Los Blogos is **100% free** and **open-source**.
 I encourage and support an active, healthy community that accepts contributions from the public.
 I'd like you to be a part of that community.